 Take care of yourself during this season by resting, eating properly and also exercising.

 It’s important to fuel up your brain with healthy (and not greasy) foods.
 Consider meal prepping during this busy season and make sure to include protein, nuts, fruits, vegetables and of course lots of water in your diet.

 A little workout at our university gym (also known as the FLEX) releases tension and stress.
 It also oxygenates your brain which allows you to study more efficiently.

 If you’re stuck studying and can’t make it to the gym, make sure to stretch in between your breaks to improve posture and reduce anxiety.

-As the finals season approaches, make sure to double check your exam schedule to know exactly the time and location of each exam.
-Also, make sure to bring your valid student ID to every final you write.
+As the finals season approaches, make sure to double-check your exam schedule to know exactly the time and location of each exam.
+Also, make sure to bring your student Ucard or government-issued ID to every final you write.

 Remember, the bottom line of studying is understanding, not memorizing!